ntutic/json_scrapy/docs/topics/downloader-middleware.rst

 to be overridden) and then sorted by order to get the final sorted list of enabled middlewares: the first middleware is the one closer to the engine and the last is the one closer to the downloader.
-In other words, the :meth:`~scrapy.downloadermiddlewares.DownloaderMiddleware.process_request` method of each middleware will be invoked in increasing middleware order (100, 200, 300, ...) and the :meth:`~scrapy.downloadermiddlewares.DownloaderMiddleware.process_response` method of each middleware will be invoked in decreasing order.
+In other words, the :meth:`~jscrapy.downloadermiddlewares.DownloaderMiddleware.process_request` method of each middleware will be invoked in increasing middleware order (100, 200, 300, ...) and the :meth:`~jscrapy.downloadermiddlewares.DownloaderMiddleware.process_response` method of each middleware will be invoked in decreasing order.

 To decide which order to assign to your middleware see the